MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Reflection-Free Code**

-Reflection is not used in application logic.
-Libraries that depend on reflection (such as some serialisers) are avoided unless no viable alternative exists.
+Reflection is prohibited in application logic.
+Libraries that use runtime reflection are not allowed unless:
+• no viable reflection-free alternative exists, or
+• benchmarks prove significant performance gains in critical code paths.

 **Preferred (De)Serialiser:**